yjeanrenaud/yj_appliance4homebridge/README.md

 Make you old home appliance smart home ready!
 This small python script is turning an old tumble dryer or any other old home appliance *smart* by hooking it up to [homebridge](https://github.com/homebridge/homebridge) so it can be used in Apple HomeKit and Google Home Assistant (via [homebridge-gsh](https://github.com/oznu/homebridge-gsh)https://github.com/oznu/homebridge-gsh) alike.

 In fact I have a some years old [Beko DE8635RX](https://www.beko.com/de-de/produkte/trockner/trockner-w%C3%A4rmepumpentrockner-8-kg-de8635rx) that is not smart, which is good.
-But when the machine is done with tumbling my clothes, it keeps itsself in a somewhat standby that consumes about 11 Watt of energy, which I dislike. so I wrote this small script to get notified when the machine is doing that and I can go into the basement, take out the clothes and turn that thing off.
+But when the machine is done with tumbling my clothes, it keeps itsself in a somewhat standby that consumes about 11 Watt of energy, which I dislike.
+Therfore, I wrote this small script to get notified when the machine is doing that thus I can go into the basement, take out the clothes and turn that thing off.
 Yes, I am somewhat lazy.
+I could also just set a timer or do many other things.
+But why not use the Tasmota device that was laying around anyhow?

 # Prerequisites
 - This programme relies on python 3.
 No special modules needed.